nickchops/MarmaladeQuickVirtualResolution/README.md

 turn previous scenes off.

 You may want to draw overlays, or other things into the letterbox areas, but using user-space coordinates.
-The following are available to gice screen size and min/max coords of the screen edge in user coordinates (e.g. userWinMinX might be -100)
+The following are available to give screen size and min/max coords of the screen edge in user coordinates (e.g. userWinMinX might be -100)

     virtualResolution.userWinW